semiotic-ai/nft-api/README.md

 cp config.example.json config.development.json
 ```

 Edit `config.development.json` and update the API credentials.
+Ensure that you enable the external API needed for your use case, for example, `{external_apis.pinax.enabled: true}`.

 ### 2. Start Development Environment